• Skip to primary navigation

 Easy puff pastry is a shortcut method for making your own puff pastry at home.
 It is also called rough puff pastry or quick puff pastry.

-This recipe involves folding of the dough, but no laminating of the butter and dough.
-The results are amazing and you can use in all your favorite recipes calling for puff pastry.
+This recipe involves folding the dough, but no laminating of the butter and dough.
+The results are amazing and you can use them in all your favorite recipes calling for puff pastry.

 Folded puff pastry on a floured wooden board.